Group TSMT® Training

 • Sensory Processing Disorder (SPD)

-Group TSMT® therapy is recommended for children who score in the 50-75% range on the Longitudinal Complex Examination in the Neurological Maturity and Motor Maturity domains, but below 75% in the Cognitive Domains, Attention domain.
-It is important that children participating in group gymnastics are cooperative and able to work independently or with little help in groups of 4-8.
-Spectacular results can be achieved with children who are unstable, hyperactive, school-age, or insecure in their movement and whose attention functions need to be improved.
+Group TSMT® training is recommended for children who achieve a level of 50-75% in the areas of nervous system maturity and motor maturity during the Longitudinal Complex Examination, but perform below 75% in the cognitive area of attention.
+It is important that children participating in group exercises are cooperative and able to work independently or with minimal assistance in groups of 3-6.
+Spectacular results can be achieved in their movement. in uncertain, hyperactive, school-immature children- whose attention functions definitely need improvement.

-Therapy takes place in a gym environment, in a stimulus-rich environment, typically without parents - except for baby groups and groups for severely delayed children who can be integrated into the group.
-Each group consists of 4-8 children, homogeneous and at the same level of proficiency, and is therefore suitable for learning personalised training.
-The therapist conducts the exercises in a pre-furnished room, according to specific training elements.
-The exercises used promote the development of high-movement processing of a specific period of action, improved attention control, sensorimotor synchrony, improvement of praxis, body patterning, spatial orientation, laterality, dominance, the development of seriality, rhythm sense and motor creativity, simultaneous multichannel attention, and the integration of the so-called primitive/infant reflex profile.
-These skills and abilities are an essential foundation for success in school.
+The training takes place in a gym setting, in a stimulating environment, typically without parents—the exceptions to this are baby groups and groups of children who are severely delayed but can be integrated into the group.
+Each group consists of 3-6 people with a homogeneous, identical level of knowledge, making it suitable for learning skills-based training.
+The trainer leads the exercises in a pre-equipped room, according to specific training elements.
+The tasks used are the processing of large movements during the specific operational period, better control of attention, sensorimotor synchronisation, improvement of praxis, body outline, spatial orientation, laterality, dominance, seriality, sense of rhythm, and motor creativity, as well as the development of simultaneous multichannel attention, and also develop the integration of the so-called primitive/infant reflex profile.
+These skills and abilities form the essential basis for successful school performance.

-TSMT II® therapy lasts 45-90 minutes per session, 2-3 times per week.
-The training sessions usually follow the school year, so it is best to enrol your child from September to June for spectacular results.
-The training sessions are twice weekly and the weighting of the tasks varies from session to session.
-A follow-up test is recommended at the end of the year after the training sessions for group therapy, to see if the child is recommended for further therapy in an advanced group or if other developmental activities or sports can be substituted for the TSMT II® sessions.
+TSMT II® training sessions last 45-90 minutes and take place 2-3 times a week.
+The training sessions usually follow the school year, so it is advisable to enroll your child from September to June in order to achieve spectacular results.
+The training sessions become more difficult every two weeks, and the weighting of the tasks also changes from training session to training session.
+In the case of group therapy, a follow-up examination is recommended at the end of the year after the training sessions have been completed.
+The results of this examination will indicate whether further tasks in an advanced group are recommended for the child, or whether other development activities or sports can replace the TSMT II® sessions.